iniguezg/xocial/README.md

 # xocial

-xocial - Models for coevolving social networks, opinion formation, conflict resolution, and complex contagion
+## xocial - Models for coevolving social networks, opinion formation, conflict resolution, and complex contagion

-This is a library that implements several models of dynamics on and of social networks.
+This library implements several models of dynamics on and of social networks.
 Check the folders for model implementations.
 The description, analysis, and results of these models can be found in the following publications:

-## Opinion formation on coevolving social networks
+## numenor - Opinion formation on coevolving social networks

 G. Iñiguez, J. Kertész, K. Kaski, R. A. Barrio
 *Opinion and community formation in coevolving networks*